wayfrro/stackdriver-agent/README.md

 We can, however, run in with docker on any Ubuntu version with.
 Specifically, it will work well on Ubuntu 18.04, or just, whatever.

+**NOTE:** That assumes running it on GCP instances with properly configured
+          service accounts.
+If it's not the case, you will need to set up some authorization.

-Run it with with docker on GCP instance:
+Run it with docker on an instance:

     docker run -d --restart=always \
       --name stackdriver-agent \